MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11_1ddi_clearview.md

 The number of rectangles in the array that the  <i>pRect</i> parameter specifies.

+#### - Color

+A 4-component array that represents the color to use to clear the resource view.
+For more details, see the Remarks section.

 #### - HandleType

 A value, of type <a href="..\d3d10umddi\ne-d3d10umddi-d3d11ddi_handletype.md">D3D11DDI_HANDLETYPE</a>, that identifies the view handle type that supports this clear operation.
 Possible types are the following.